The ANES at 75: Historical Trends

 The Beginning (1948-1952)

 In 1948, under the direction of Angus Campbell and Robert Kahn, the Survey Research Center carried out what is viewed as a pilot study of the national electorate.
-Fortuitously, the study pioneered survey sampling methods that resulted in the only correct prediction of the presidential race that year.
-The “Dewey Defeats Truman” debacle– when the Chicago Daily Tribune famously ran the incorrect banner headline on its front page following Truman’s upset victory– provoked a national inquiry into election survey methodology.
-Truman commissioned a report on matters such as sampling and personal interviewing that became the standard for scientifically valid surveys, market research, and public opinion polling to this day.
+Fortuitously, the study pioneered survey sampling methods that outperformed commercial polls in predicting the presidential race that year.
+The “Dewey Defeats Truman” debacle– when the Chicago Daily Tribune famously ran the incorrect banner headline on its front page following Truman’s upset victory– provoked an inquiry into election survey methodology. on matters such as sampling and personal interviewing that helped set a new standard for scientifically valid surveys, market research, and public opinion polling.
 The first Michigan monograph, The People Elect a President, by Robert Kahn and Angus Campbell, was based on pre- and post-election interviews of 662 respondents: and those original survey responses are still available from ICPSR.

 Dewey Defeats Truman headline